HTGenomeAnalysisUnit/SCE-VCF/README.md

 | HETEROZYGOSITY_RATE | Heterozygoisty ratio (Nhet / (Nhet + Nhom)) computed using only HQ genotypes |
 | INCONSISTENT_AB_HET_RATE | Fraction of het sites with AB outside threshold across all het sites with enough coverage (this includes all het sites with DP within threshold, disregarding GQ) |

-**NB.** All values in result table are based only on variant passing the global variants filter (PASS, biallelic, SNV only, REF AF within the configured threshold).
-The number of variants considered for the analysis is stated in the header.
+**NB.** All values reported in the output table are based only on variant passing the global variants filter (PASS, biallelic, SNV only, REF AF within the configured threshold).
+The number of variants considered for the analysis is reported in the header section.

+### Samples with no HQ sites

+A warning is given when no HQ homozygous / heterzygous sites are detected since this affects the computation of CHARR value and HETEROZYGOSY_RATE.
+Samples having zero count for HQ_HOM will not have a CHARR value, and samples with zero count for HQ_HET will have uninformative HETEROZYGOSITY_RATE.

 ## Interpretation of results